BenjaminSchwenker/tbsw/README_X0.md

 Alternatively a line can be defined, which constructs multiple measurement areas at the same time.
 More detailed descriptions of the options can be found in the cfg file itself.

-In the example script a aluminium plate with a material step is used as the DUT.
-The cfg file we are using here employs several measurement areas and a line in order to fit the alibration parameters.
+In the example script, an aluminium plate with a material step is used as the DUT.
+The cfg file we are using here employs several measurement areas and a line in order to fit the calibration parameters.
 The measurement areas are marked on the following image of the uncalibrated aluminium plate:

 [picture](workspace/tbsw_tools/validation/X0image_Boxes.png)